Coping Strategies for College Students with PTSD

 In conclusion

 PTSD is a complicated mental disorder that has a lot of symptoms that work against people trying to live a productive life.
-With proper coping skills, organization, and social support, those who suffer from it can finish college, or other higher learning, and go on to reach their dreams.
-It also means not being able to go to late night parties, drink, or possibly completing assignments as fast as your peers, but it can also mean less hangovers and better grades than your peers.
+With proper coping skills, organization, and social support, those who suffer from it can finish college or other higher learning and go on to reach their dreams.
+It also means not being able to go to late-night parties, drink, or possibly completing assignments as fast as your peers, but it can also mean fewer hangovers and better grades than your peers.
 Coping with PTSD is not a super-secret lifestyle management technique, but it employs a lot of healthy living habits that are good for everyone.

 Start a conversation!
 Leave a comment!